 SUCH A FUN AGE // KILEY REID

 Emira takes her baby-sitting charge, Briar, to the supermarket one night and is stopped by the security guard because he thinks the African American 20-something has kidnapped the white toddler.
 A bystander catches the whole incident on a cell phone camera.
 Emira immediately calls her boss, Mr. Chamberlain, to come sort the situation out, and his wife, Alix, takes it on herself to make things right.
 Emira, on the other hand, just wants things to go away.
 Things take a turn when Alix and Emira realize they have someone in common—and lets just say, it doesn’t go well.
-I can’t say more without giving the plot away, but the story does a great job at exploring racism, transactional relationships, and race.
+I can’t say more without giving the plot away, but the story does a great job at exploring racism, transactional relationships, and the meaning of family.

 Would I recommend it?
 This book made me really think about my own privilege, and I always love when books can challenge me to think about how life might be in someone else’s shoes.
 I enjoyed it—but I don’t think I loved this book as many others do.

 OPEN BOOK // JESSICA SIMPSON